 The Denver-Boulder Real Estate Market Has Two Multiple Listings Services (MLS) Showing Homes for Sale

-By Claudia Lewis, Agents for Home Buyers
+by Claudia Lewis, Agents for Home Buyers

 The Multiple Listings Service (MLS) is a crucial, online database tool that helps real estate agents bring home buyers and sellers together.
 Using the MLS database, a real estate seller’s agent lists their clients’ home for sale.
 Buyer’s agents use the MLS to find homes that meet the criteria their clients care most about.
 This database tool is what powers all online real estate lookup services.
 Without the MLS systems, agents and their buyer clients would be reduced to driving around looking for yard signs!
 And the Denver-Boulder Metro real estate market has two of them.